St. Peter's Basilica Tours in Rome

 St. Peter's Basilica| ©Iván PC

-From €48, you can first visit the Vatican Museums and then tour the Basilica, enjoy its main works and understand its structure.
-In addition, after the tour you will have time to walk around the interior at your leisure, continue admiring its beauty and even take advantage of being there to go up to the Dome of St. Peter's or go down to see the tombs of the Popes.
+From ₹2,981, you can first visit the Vatican Museums and then tour the Basilica, enjoy its main works and understand its structure.
+In addition, after the tour you will have time to stroll around the interior at your leisure, continue admiring its beauty and even take advantage of being there to climb the dome of St. Peter's or go down to see the tombs of the Popes.

 Book your visit to the Basilica and the Vatican Museums